-- Make sure all doors and windows are completely closed. - Secure any loose items such as sun glasses. - Make sure there are no obstructions blocking the sensors in the front overhead console.
+- Make sure all doors and windows are completely closed. - Secure any loose items such as sun glasses. - Make sure there are no obstructions blocking the sensors in the front overhead console. - Close DVD screens before leaving the vehicle.

 Inclination and Intrusion Sensor Disable Switch